-Corinne is a partner of Baskerville Design, in South West London, specialising in creating and launching new brands.
+Corinne is a partner of Baskerville Design, in South West London, specialising in creating, launching and nurturing new brands.
 She has been a Wandsworth resident for almost 30 years, and served as a school governor for over 12 years.
 In this role she was instrumental in the selection of head-teachers and other senior staff.

 Having qualified at Goodman Jones Chartered accountants where Zac looked after growing media, property and construction clients, he joined Lehman Brothers in their financial control area to explore the world of finance in Investment banking.
 Moving eventually to UBS (a Swiss bank), Zac worked around the world as he built out businesses in different markets putting in controls to remediate risks and ensuring integrity of the financial statements and appropriate tax treatments across borders.